 If you’re a coach, one of the best options out there is Paperbell’s very own coaching software!
 Designed to keep both client and coach fully aware of charges, sessions, and packages, it’s a great way to keep things moving smoothly without any nasty technical roadblocks!
 Paperbell handles your billing, scheduling, contract signing, intake surveys and more – all in one easy workflow.

 How can I ensure that coaching tools are useful for clients?

-As with any endeavour, coaching tools and their implementation will never be a one-size-fits-all process.
+As with any endeavor, coaching tools and their implementation will never be a one-size-fits-all process.
 All the coaching tools mentioned should be selected according to an individual’s goals, personality, and adherence to certain coaching methods.
-For example, writing may not prove effective for a visual person, whilst visualisation is unlikely to be the perfect solution for a wordsmith!
+For example, writing may not prove effective for a visual person, whilst visualization is unlikely to be the perfect solution for a wordsmith!

 In addition to judging an individual’s suitability for certain coaching tools, it’s also important to ensure that each party in the coach-client relationship is fully on board.
 Though people that have never worked with a life coach are likely to be nervous to some degree, if they’re adamant that coaching tools will fail, the relationship is unlikely to be a fruitful one!

 As we’ve mentioned before, the coach-client relationship is very client-centric.
 Whilst the coach acts as a guiding light for the client, the client is still in control of the service.
 So, coaches shouldn’t be afraid to switch up their methods if current practices aren’t working with a new client.
 Of course, we highly recommend that you retain suitable boundaries to avoid any unnecessary drama, there’s no harm in shaking things up a bit, as different coaching tools may just click with some clients more than others!

 As the aim of coaching tools is to bridge the gap between where the client currently is and where they wish to be, ensure that you check in with your client frequently and ask questions of them on a regular basis.